pushkin-consortium/pushkin/.changeset/chilled-bats-dress.md

 "@pushkin-templates/exp-basic": minor
 ---

-Added support for jsPsych visual simulation mode.
-Navigating to `http://localhost/quizzes/<exp-name>?simulate=true&mode=visual` will launch the experiment in visual simulation mode.
+Added support for jsPsych simulation mode for both automated end-to-end testing and manual testing.
+To demo this feature, navigate to `http://localhost/quizzes/<exp-name>?simulate=true&mode=visual` to launch the experiment in visual simulation mode.